 Zonta International Service Project History

-The Zonta Club of Harrisburg-Hershey donated $3000 this year to the Zonta International Foundation, supporting three scholarships (Amelia Earhart, JM Klausman Women in Business and Young Women in Public Affairs), the International Service Projects and ZISVAW (Zonta International Strategies to Eliminate Violence against Women.
-Click here for more information about the Zonta International Foundation.
+The Zonta Club of Harrisburg-Hershey donated $3000 for the past three years to the Zonta Foundation for Women, supporting three Education Funds (Amelia Earhart Fellowship, Jane M. Klausman Women in Business and Young Women in Public Affairs), the International Service Fund, and the Rose Fund/Endowment Fund.
+See The Foundation for more information about these funds.